17 February 2023

 How To Write a 3000 Word Essay

 Essay writing is tricky.
-You need years to master excellent content creation and how to integrate different sources that strengthen your main points and address your thesis.
+You need years to master excellent content creation and how to integrate different sources that strengthen your main points.
+They should also address your thesis.
 It's no surprise that many students have problems writing essays that score high marks.
-The task is even more tedious as the word limit increases.
+The task is even more tedious as the word limit increases to say, 3000.

 1. Title